-Disinfection is required with the 2021 permit under a 4 year plan.
+- Disinfection is required with the 2021 permit under a 4 year plan.
 The Department of Natural Resources has sent us a schedule to complete.
-We are operating under the second year of the plan.

-The City has been working to reduce the Infiltration and Inflow within the Sewer System.
-After receiving bids, TREKK Design Group, LLC was hired under a grant/loan from D.N.R. to perform flow monitoring and smoke testing on our system.
+We are operating under the third year of the plan. - The City of New Bloomfield has been working to reduce the Infiltration and Inflow within the Sewer System.
+TREKK Design Group LLC was hired under a Grant/Loan from D.N.R. to perform Flow monitoring and Smoke testing on our system.
 The City will ultimately have to choose between treating our wastewater at our facility and/or regionalization of our Sewer System, whichever serves the community best and is the most cost effective.